 "The receipt said Kaiba Corporation."

-"I authorized the opening.
-It's a proof-of-concept for introducing Middle Eastern food culture to the Japanese market.
-The revenue is incidental."
+"I approved the opening.
+A feasibility trial for introducing Middle Eastern food culture to the Japanese market.
+The revenue is secondary."

 Atem still had the receipt.
-He put it back in his wallet without quite thinking about it.
+For no particular reason, he put it back into his wallet.

 "It was good."